Skip to main content

 1 row in set (0.02 sec)

-Example 4: Enable strict mode
+Example 4: Enable null_if_not_exist mode

-, is returned .
+When <null_if_not_exist> mode is disabled and the value mapped to the key that doesn't exist in the dictionary table is queried , an error, instead of NULL, is returned.
 It makes sure that a data row's key is first loaded into the dictionary table and its mapped value (dictionary ID) is generated before that data row is loaded into the target table.

 MySQL [test]> SELECT dict_mapping('dict', 'b1', true);

-ERROR 1064 (HY000): In strict mode, query failed if record not exist in dict table.
+ERROR 1064 (HY000): Query failed if record not exist in dict table.

 Example 5: If the dictionary table uses composite primary keys, all primary keys must be specified when querying.

-Create a dictionary table with Composite Primary Keys and load simulated data into it.
+1. Create a dictionary table with Composite Primary Keys and load simulated data into it.

 MySQL [test]> CREATE TABLE dict2 (